 c.
 Click on Idea/Project Request, complete and submit the form.

 - UTRGV requires that an assessment be performed of new software, information resources, technology products, services or subscriptions before they are purchased.
-For more information, please go to Software Assessment Process.
+For more information and to submit a request, visit the Software Assessment page.

 - In order to allow the process to complete its course in a timely manner, requestors are encouraged to submit requests as soon as they are reasonably sure that there will be a technology need.
 Otherwise, late submissions may cause delays in getting projects completed by the required timeline.